The increasing prevalence of digital assets in today’s modern life can create complex challenges for estate planning for individuals and families.

 This now widespread trend leaves family members with not only the dubious task of locating all

 Digital assets are essentially all items we store online, from financial accounts to email messages to photos.
-And while much of these assets, such as photo albums, may not always have monetary value, they typically have sentimental value for grieving families.
+And while many of these assets, such as photo albums, may not always have monetary value, they typically have sentimental value for grieving families.
 Thereby, making their access and recovery extremely important to both the decedent and their families.

 Other assets, however, may have significant monetary value and prove necessary to properly administer the estate through the Florida probate court system.
 Examples of these types of digital assets may be credit card reward miles or cryptocurrencies.